Proxima-C/SelfAssessment/Skills/Async.md

   - AbortSignal
   - Promise unhandled rejection
   - Promise double resolve
-  - child_process: 👂 heard
+  - child_process: 🖐️ used
-  - worker_threads: 👂 heard
+  - worker_threads: 🖐️ used
   - Atomics: 👂 heard
   - High resolution clock
-  - Callback hell: 🖐️ used
+  - Callback hell: 🙋 explained
-  - Promise hell: 🖐️ used
+  - Promise hell: 🙋 explained
-  - ref() and unref(): 👂 heard
+  - ref() and unref(): 🖐️ used
   - Error handling in async code: 🖐️ used
   - Better stack traces with return await: 🖐️ used
-  - JSON: streaming serialization: 👂 heard
+  - JSON: streaming serialization: 🖐️ used
-  - promisify: 👂 heard
+  - promisify: 🖐️ used
-  - callbackify: 👂 heard
+  - callbackify: 🖐️ used
   - AsyncLocalStorage
   - AsyncResource
 - Techniques